-For decades Bo Sang and road no.1006, from Chiang Mai to Sankamphaeng, were the centers of the so-called “Home Industries”.
+For decades Bo Sang and road no.1006, from Chiang Mai to Sankamphaeng, were the centers of the so-called “Home Industries” and the umbrella and parasol industry.
 Many of the home industries were in fact shops with a small factory and were often deemed too commercial by visitors.
 Bo Sang is still worth visiting but most of the shops along to road to Sankamphaeng have closed.
 You still can make a great handicraft tour in Chiang Mai.
 We have picked and chosen a number of very interesting small factories.

 Events and Festivals of North Thailand

 The Songkran and Loy Krathong Festival are the two most popular annual events in Chiang Mai and North Thailand.
 Besides these, there are numerous other events and festivals that are worth mentioning.
 We limit ourselves to the most important events.
 Here you can find an overview of the festivals we have selected as Intangible Heritage of Chiang Mai.

 Performing Arts of Chiang Mai and North Thailand